rtCamp/wpveda-book/content/git/workflow.md

 1. When you do `git init`, you will get a `master` branch automatically.
 2. Always run `git checkout -b develop` to start a develop branch.
 Yes, your master will be empty at this point but it's fine as you have nothing to release at this point.
 Rememeber, master is supposed to always build.

-More advance workflow can be followed by using -
+More advance workflow can be followed by using - http://nvie.com/posts/a-successful-git-branching-model/

+A tool to automate - https://github.com/nvie/gitflow